Bryan Hadaway's Blog

 This will preload the images without showing them or messing up your design.
 Use this method to preload all secondary images (the images to be seen on rollover).
 This is a much more reliable and lightweight method than the JavaScript alternative.

 That’s it.
-There is certainly more style and techniques you can add, but this is THE most minimal way to create a rollover image effect, if it’s possible to get simpler, let me know.
+There is certainly more style and techniques you can add, but this is the most minimal way to create a rollover image effect.
+If it’s possible to get any simpler, let me know in the comments below.